wdmg/yii2-admin/README.md

     ?>

 # Status and version [ready to use]
+* v.1.1.7 - Fix check updates for modules.
+Add method getAppVersion() for layout.
+Update dependencies
 * v.1.1.6 - Logo fix, add check for updates notify for modules
 * v.1.1.5 - Some bugfix for migrations and views
-* v.1.1.4 - Added Mailer and News modules to support